MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ####	Entra ID processing of the provider response

 The provider will POST a response back to the **redirect_uri**.
 The following parameters should be provided on a successful response:

 Parameter | Value | Description
 ----------|-------|------------
 id_token  |       | The token issued by the external identity provider. state     |       | The same state that was passed in the request, if any.
 Otherwise, this should not be present.

 On success, the provider would then issue an id_token for the user.
-Entra ID would use the published OIDC metadata to verify that the token contains the expected claims as well as do all the other validation of the token that OIDC requires.
+Entra ID uses the published OIDC metadata to verify that the token contains the expected claims, and does any other validation of the token that OIDC requires.

 Claim | Value | Description
 ------|-------|------------